polyphony-chat/docs/docs/Protocol Specifications/core.md

 A session can choose to rotate their ID-Cert at any time.
 This is done by generating a new identity key pair, using the new private key to generate a new CSR, and sending the new Certificate Signing Request to the home server, along with at least one new KeyPackage and a corresponding 'last resort' KeyPackage, if encryption is offered.
-The home server will then generate the new ID-Cert, send it to the client, and let all associated clients know that this clients' public identity key has changed.
+The home server will then generate the new ID-Cert, given that the CSR is valid and that the server accepts the creation of new ID-Certs at this time.
-The server does this by sending a [`CLIENT_KEY_CHANGE`](/docs/APIs/Core/WebSockets/gateway_events.md#client_key_change) gateway event to those clients.

-For example, in the context of a chat application built with polyproto-chat, an associating relationship between two clients exists, if:

-- the two clients share a guild, a group or a direct message channel
-- they are friends
-- they have a pending friend request between each other.

 Rotating keys is done by using an API route which requires authorization.